 In 2020, Greg created a division of Work-Shop, called Tanager, to work exclusively with environmental and community organizations.
 Tanager works with clients such as World Oceans Day, Narragansett Bay Esutary Program, The Ocean Project, University Of Rhode Island Watershed Hydrology Lab, Harvard University, Massachussets Institute of Technology, and the Smithsonian Institution.
 Greg acts as Director of Tanager, overseeing all operations, and working with a group of collaborators to bring projects to life for clients.

-Outside of work, you can find Greg exploring the trails, beaches, and ponds of Rhode Island – looking for birds and other cool wildlife.
+Outside of work, you can find Greg exploring the trails, beaches, and mountains – looking for birds, snakes, and other cool wildlife.
 To find out what interesting creatures Greg has seen lately, follow him on instagram @gregnemes.